chef/chef-web-docs/content/target_mode.md

 EOF
 ```

-Afterward, your node appears in Chef Infra Server or Chef Automate just like a regular node.
+After the cron file is created, your node appears in Chef Infra Server or Chef Automate just like a regular node.

 {{< note >}}